cdapio/cdap/docs/developer-guide/source/examples/trafficAnalytics.rst

 .........................
 Start the MapReduce job by:

-- In the Continuuity Reactor Dashboard:
+- In the Continuuity Reactor Console:

   #.
 Click the *Process* button.
   #.
 Click on the *RequestCountMapReduce* MapReduce.